futurepaul/fragment/README.md

 - [ ] create better instructions for installing dependencies
 - [ ] show a list of files, sorted by date, as default
 - [ ] do some stuff asynchronously
+- [ ] add a button / command to open a note in an external editor

 ### how to install: